Why do cats do that? Did you ever wonder why cats blink at you, or bring you a mouse?

 The kneading or "milk treading" motion that cats make with their paws is a throw-back to kittenhood.
 Kittens knead their mother's bellies in order to stimulate the flow of milk.
 Later in life, adult cats tend to repeat this motion when they're very happy and relaxed.
 Many a cat owner has enjoyed the pleasure of a cat massage.

-Cats will move their prey from where they first caught it in an attempt to eliminate competition.
-African leopards will bring their catch up into a tree and "store" it away from scavengers and other competition.
+Cats will sometimes move their prey from where they first caught it in an attempt to eliminate competition.
+For example, African leopards will bring their catch up into a tree and "store" it away from scavengers and competing predators, such as lions.

 Probably to create the excitement of the hunt.
 Priscilla sometimes throws her food out of the bowl and then chases it down.
 She seems to like it when someone throws it for her.
 If you want to add some excitement to your cat's life, you can leave little treats around the house for your cat to find.

 Or, you can get the Deli-Dome.
 The Deli-Dome shoots out a ball filled with treats at set intervals.
 While your cat plays with the ball, it deposits treats for her to eat.
 It gives your cat some exercise, and relieves boredom by making eating fun.
 It's great for cats that are home alone while you're at work.

 Why do friendly cats fight with each other so much?

 Practice!
 Cats that live together by mutual agreement, and normally get along, will often play fight, in practice for the main event.
 Sometimes, however, they do fight for real, but they hold back and it usually doesn't last too long.

 Outdoor cats will fight, but more often, they'll have more of a staring contest until one backs down.
 Real fights can end in real damage, and cats don't have a lot of signals to show surrender.
 The one who gives in needs to be careful to back away slowly so as not to draw chase.